SeanTater/gesturestitch/README.md

 --------
 - Runs in a web browser
 - Must be on a server (not local) in order to run correctly on Chrome (cross site origin rules)
-- Requires LeapMotion API + controller
+- Gesture features require LeapMotion API + controller
-- Attempts to stitch together two images when requested by user via gestures

 Setup
 -----